 This is different from canoes, where tipping a boat sends the canoeists into the water and the boat has to be stopped before it can be flipped back up.

 So considering all that, why would someone choose a canoe over a kayak or a raft?
-The big reason why canoes get used for a whitewater comes down to canoe tripping, or river expeditions.
+The big reason why canoes get used to whitewater comes down to canoe tripping or river expeditions.

 You can easily load up a canoe with a month’s worth of food and equipment, and set off on a self-supported journey down an 800 km river.